Decima2/Decima2Toolkit/README.md

 from decima2 import individual_feature_importance
 </pre>

 This tool allows users to examine which features were most important for an individual prediction.
-Given a numerical dataset and pre-trained model and an instance to be explainaed, the individual_feature_importance module returns either a graphical representation of which features were most important.
+Given a numerical dataset, a pre-trained model and an instance to be explainaed, the individual_feature_importance module returns a graphical representation of which features were most important.

 #### Tutorial
 To explore tutorials on individual feature importance and use-cases check out our [Jupyter Notebooks](https://github.com/Decima2/Decima2Toolkit/tree/main/examples/outcome_insights/)